DeadlineShooters/Yudemy-Mobile/README.md

 7. **View binding** is enabled, allowing you to access view components easily: https://developer.android.com/topic/libraries/view-binding

-8.`Constants.kt`: used to avoid Magic Numbers/Strings.
+8. `Constants.kt`: used to avoid Magic Numbers/Strings.
 Please check out this file.

-9. `viewmodels` folder: stores view models to handle interactions with the Firestore database.
-It fetches tweets in real-time and also incorporates business logic.
+9. `ViewModel` class: Responsible for managing UI-related data and business logic.
+It interacts with the Model and exposes data to the View.
+It should contain LiveData objects or observable properties to hold the data and state.
+I've only added example for LiveData objects in `UserViewModel` so check out this file yourself.

+   E.g: `UserViewModel` stores userRepository so it doesn't interact directly with the data source. -> data abstraction. `_userData` is mutable and we can update it while `userData` is immutable so the view observe `userData`.
+Any changes to `_userData` will update `userData`.
+See example on how the View observes `userData` [here](https://medium.com/@jecky999/mvvm-architecture-in-android-using-kotlin-a-practical-guide-73f8de1d9c58) (section 4)

+10. `Repository` class: Handles data operations (such as fetching data from a database, network, or other sources).
+It abstracts the data source details from the ViewModel.

-10. Every data class, there is always an `id` field.
+11. Every data class, there is always an `id` field.
 This can help with quicker id retrieval.
 It is especially useful for `User` data class.

 ## How to add project keys